chauraph/chauraph.github.io/project/lyrics-space-odyssey/index.md

 ---
 ### Lyrics and Word Co-occurrence Networks

-A Gephi networks that present an introductory overview, showing a galaxy of edges and nodes: the audience here detects color clusters and perceives the complexity of the data, so that they wants to know more about them.
+A Gephi networks that present an introductory overview, showing a galaxy of edges and nodes: the user here detects color clusters and perceives the complexity of the data, so that they wants to know more about them.

 In the lyrics network, each nodes represent a song and an edge is encoded to represent two songs that have over 30% of vocabularies overlapped in their lyrics.
 The lyrics network is constructed in the light of genres, which shows interesting insight: rap (orange) stands out with a unique vocabulary field.